Killzone 2: Reception

 The A.V.
 Club gave it an A− and said: "Consider the simplistic storyline a training ground for the surprisingly varied online game, and overdose on visual splendor every step of the way".
 Wired gave it nine stars out of ten and said: "While Killzone 2 does walk on mostly well-trodden ground, it does so with a keen attention to style and detail, pushing beyond the gray-and-red color schemes that define its competition while encouraging gamers to put a little bit of thought behind every bullet they hurl".
 The Daily Telegraph also gave it nine out of ten, saying that it was "not a revolution.
 It was never intended to be.
 However, it would be folly to disregard its importance, both to the PS3 and the console FPS.
 It's a refinement of the genre, distilled to its purest and polished to a glittering shine".
 However, Teletext GameCentral gave it seven out of ten, calling it "one of the best looking games ever, but also one of the least ambitious in terms of anything else".

 Killzone 2 won 'Best PS3 Shooter' from IGN.
 It won 'Best Competitive Multiplayer', 'Best Sound Design', 'Most Improved Sequel', and 'Best Shooter' from GameSpot editor's choice.
 It won 'Best Graphics' in the G-Phoria 2009 Awards.
 It also took in Game of the Year from Gamereactor.
 It was voted PlayStation Game Of The Year at 2009's Golden Joystick Awards.
 The soundtrack also won gaming's first Ivor Novello Award.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Killzone 2 for "Outstanding Achievement in Visual Engineering".

 Sales

 The debut sales of Killzone 2 in the United States were 323,000 within 48 hours of launch.
 The game failed to meet expectations in March and April, when it sold 296,000 and 58,000 units respectively; by the beginning of May, the game had sold 677,000 copies in the United States.
 Killzone 2 debuted at number one in UK sales to become the fourth fastest-selling Sony published title.
 In Japan, the game debuted at number 3, selling 41,000 units.
-On April 16, 2009, Sony announced that sales of Killzone 2 had surpassed one million worldwide.
+On 16 April 2009, Sony announced that sales of Killzone 2 had surpassed one million worldwide.